 In this article, we’re going to talk about how an API management platform can assist in digital transformations, particularly following the COVID-19 pandemic, which has been an unexpected catalyst for tech adoption.

-- The increase in API usage during COVID-19
+- 2 API usage has increased during COVID-19

 Let’s get going…

 APIs and digital transformation

 Today, digital transformation is essential for businesses to meet the needs of the constantly-evolving tech landscape.
 And, APIs are proving to be vital for supporting digital transformation initiatives.

 As the connective tissue linking most digital ecosystems, APIs enable enterprises to integrate useful functionalities with fewer resources, develop profitable relationships, and wedge new pathways for growth and innovation.
 Businesses that understand how to incorporate them can reduce costs, enhance efficiency, and help the bottom line.

 Gartner, the renowned global research and advisory firm, emphasizes that APIs are the heart of any digital business.
 According to the firm, APIs can assist in reducing the friction usually caused by adopting a ‘bimodal’ IT strategy—in which legacy applications are deployed together with innovative, flexible digital solutions.
 With APIs, this friction can be minimized, which can significantly assist an enterprise’s digital transformation efforts.

 APIs are capable of unlocking profitable digital business models and assisting enterprises to stay competitive in the current dynamic marketplace.
 According to the 2018 Connectivity benchmark report by MuleSoft, a U.S.-based software company, enterprises that use APIs to build new integrations or projects realized a considerable increase in productivity (at 58%), innovation (at 48%), and employee engagement (at 43%).
 Those enterprises also witnessed a significant reduction in their operational costs.